 In October 2018, Miami Dade College was awarded a grant from the Office of Violence Women, Department of Justice leading to the development and staffing of the Miami Dade College Office of Sexual Violence Prevention.
 The Office of Sexual Violence Prevention, a division of the Department of Emergency Management, is overseen by the MDC Coordinated Community Response Team (CCRT).
-This multidisciplinary team seeks to provide evidence-base programing to reduce sexual assault, dating violence, domestic violence, and stalking in our diverse college community and deliver a safe learning and working environment.
+This multidisciplinary team seeks to provide evidence-base programing to reduce sexual assault, dating violence, domestic violence and stalking in our diverse college community and deliver a safe learning and working environment.
 The College understands the impact and consequences of sexual violence and strives to create and maintain an educational environment and workplace that is free from such effects.

 The College will make available and distribute to its students and employees, information on sexual assault awareness and prevention.
 In addition, the College will distribute a series of posters, palm cards, and printed materials designed to educate its students and employees about sexual violence awareness and prevention.
-In addition to printed publications, sexual violence prevention messaging will be displayed on MDC social media applications and plasma screens located throughout the College.
-This material will be distributed in buildings across the campuses and will be updated periodically.